relativityone/server-integrationpoints-integrationpoints/Architecture/Architecture Decision Log/[ADR15] Integration with ADF.md

         - name of this Folder should be GUID
         - UNC Path of destination fileshare in ADLS convention `\\Destination\Workspace\Files\Location\On\ADLS`
             - we need to make a call to new Kepler service that is going to be created by FAST team
-            - this will result in Response with token and exact destination destination location
+            - this will result in Response with token and exact destination location
         - Final full path: `\\Destination\Workspace\Files\Location\On\ADLS\{NewFolderNameGUID}\{FileName}32bad1e5-4e09-46b7-ba99-2e23ac2ef031`

 ## Consequences of using FMS
 Natural consequnce of FMS is modification of document flow.
  - set new native file location path - this point will be done by Sync using **ADLS Path creation**
+ - create "LoadFile" for FMS and save it on ADLS
  - copy natives to new location - this point will be done by using FMS
  - run IAPI job with CopyLinks mode and disable FileExists check - We need to supply new location bases on **ADLS Path creation**
  - copy metadata according to field mapping